 FORT LOWELL MUSEUM.
 2900 N. Craycroft Road.
 885-3832.
-On permanent display: The View From The Barracks, a photographic exhibit allowing a look at the daily life of enlisted men in the garrisons of the Southwest.
-And Surgeons, Scalpels and Malaria, a photographic exhibit documenting army medicine during the Apache Wars.
+On permanent display: The View from the Barracks, a photographic exhibit allowing a look at the daily life of enlisted men in the garrisons of the Southwest; and We Served At Fort Lowell, an exhibit documenting army life at the fort.

-PIMA AIR MUSEUM.
+PIMA AIR & SPACE MUSEUM.
 6000 E. Valencia Road.
 574-9658.
-On display are 185 military, commercial, and civilian aircraft, including a full-scale mock-up of Kitty Hawk, a presidential plane used by news media and JFK during the 1960s, numerous photos, air and space uniforms and memorabilia.
+The museum regularly displays 250 military, commercial and civilian aircraft, including a full-scale mock-up of the Wright Flyer, presidents Kennedy and Johnson's Air Force One, the Super Guppy used by NASA, and more.
 Hours are 9 a.m. to 5 p.m., with last admittance at 4 p.m.
-Admission is $6 for adults, $5 for seniors and military and $3 for children ages 10 to 17.
-Free for aviation buffs under 10.
+Admission is $7.50 for adults, $6.50 for seniors and military, and $4 for children ages 10 to 17.
+Free for aviation buffs under age 10.

 Home | Currents | City Week | Music | Review | Books | Cinema | Back Page | Archives

 | © 1995-99 Tucson Weekly .
 Info Booth